c00lgat/OBSIDIAN/Basic Command Syntax.md

 	  chmod u-s xyz.sh
 	  chmod g-s xyz.sh

-To find all executables in Linux with `setuid` and `setgid` find / -perm /6000 -type f
+<mark style="background: #FF5582A6;">To find all executables in Linux with `setuid` and `setgid`
+find / -perm /6000 -type f</mark>

+Note: Only works on .exe files (files that are written in C or CPP)(?)

+>Note: 2000/4000/6000 are incomplete permissions, so you should replace 000 with the appropriate permissions, e.g. 4755.

 https://www.sobyte.net/post/2022-04/linux-suid/

 `Sticky bit`
 - It is assigned to the last bit of permission
-  \-r w x  r w x  r w t
+  \-r w x  r w x  r w <mark style="background: #FFB86CA6;">t</mark>
+  The highlighted bit is the sticky bit, Why?
+  If we have a t, it means that although the user has read write permissions, he cannot delete the file.

+become root and create dir mkdir \/allinone assign all rwx to the dir chmod 777 \/allinone become user and create dir inside of \/allineone: mkdir imrandir give all rwx perms to the dir: chmod 777 imrandir create 3 files in that dir: touch a b c
+Logging as another user and trying to delete the imrandir directory will result in deleting it.